kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 kubect get pvc -n kyma-system prometheus-monitoring-prometheus-db-prometheus-monitoring-prometheus-0
 ```
 Check the column `CAPACITY` and verify that `20Gi` is set as the new value.

-4. Check if the StatefulSet has been created:
+4. Check if the StatefulSet has been created successfully:
 ```bash
 kubectl get statefulsets.apps -n kyma-system prometheus-monitoring-prometheus
 ```